Income Statement: Definition, Components, Format, & Examples

 • CreditorsThey use the income statement to determine whether the company will be profitable enough to repay their debts as they come due.

-How do businesses prepare income statement?
+How do businesses prepare income statements?

 left-icon